UPDATED JUL 14, 2020

-Believe it or not, Tim Horton’s isn’t the only coffee spot that Canadian’s frequent.
-Although they make a mean double-double, Toronto’s coffee scene has a lot more to offer.
+Believe it or not, Tim Horton’s isn’t the only coffee shop that Canadians frequent.
+Toronto’s coffee scene actually has a lot more to offer.
 With good vibes and good coffee, we’ve got rounded up the top coffee spots in Toronto that are definitely worth your morning.

 If you’re a fan of a crisp white aesthetic and really good coffee, this is the place for you.
 At Early Bird on Queen West, you can pretty much get whatever you want, how you want it, hot or iced.
 If matcha is more to your liking, you can get that, too.
-We recommend sipping your caffeinated beverage in-house to really enjoy the atmosphere.
+Whatever beverage you order, we recommend sipping it in-house to really enjoy the atmosphere.
 Oh, and did we mention that they serve avocado toast?
 That should seal the deal for your next work sesh.

 You’ll know you’re in the right place when the word ‘coffee’ is built into the tiled floor.
 And that’s exactly what you can expect from Reunion Coffee Roasters (formerly Reunion Island) right in the heart of Roncesvalles.
-We don’t blame you if you’re tempted to take a picture (you may just win some free coffee for it).
+We don’t blame you if you’re tempted to take a picture, either; you may just win some free coffee for it.
 But while most may initially visit for the Instagram opportunity, they definitely come back for the coffee.
-There’s nothing fancy here—or their second location at Stackt Market—just really good brews right in the heart of Roncesvalles — so if you’re looking somewhere a little quieter, this is your spot.
+There’s nothing fancy here—or their second location at Stackt Market—just really good brews.

 This place is a Toronto staple.
 Seriously, everybody loves Sam James.
 And with a few locations around the city, you’re never too far away from your favourite cup of coffee.
 Perfect for the busy Torontonian, it’s a simple cafe — a great place to run in and run out all while getting a quality dose of caffeine.